 Matt Kaczmarek ’05

-Matt is head of sustainable investing and macro policy research for the global credit team at BlackRock, a leading investment management company.
-He is a member of the firm’s geopolitical risk steering committee and launched a groundbreaking racial justice initiative within the firm.
-Prior to joining BlackRock, Matt held senior appointments in the administration of former U.S. President Barack Obama, including as senior advisor to the Deputy National Security Advisor for international economic policy in the White House.
-He served in the international finance division of the U.S. Treasury Department contributing to the response to the global financial crisis and later as Secretary of State John Kerry’s White House liaison.
-He began his career as a public policy fellow to the State Treasurer of California.
-Matt teaches public policy analysis as adjunct assistant professor of public service at NYU’s Wagner School.
-He has managed or advised eight federal, state, and local candidate and issue campaigns, including as chief economic policy advisor to a leading presidential campaign in the 2020 cycle.
-Matt serves on the candidate endorsement board of the national LGBT Victory Fund and is a member of the Pacific Council on International Policy and the Council on Foreign Relations.
+Matt Kaczmarek is global head of market strategy and sustainable investing for private debt at BlackRock, a leading investment management company.
+He leads a team to develop macro market insights to drive investment returns and develop new and sustainable investment solutions.
+Matt is co-head of BlackRock’s Los Angeles office and chair of the firm’s Out & Allies LGBTQ+ employee network for the Americas.
+Prior to joining BlackRock, Matt held senior economic policy appointments in the administration of former U.S. President Barack Obama, including on the National Security Council in the White House and at the Departments of State and the Treasury.
+Matt is adjunct assistant professor of public service at NYU’s Wagner School and serves on the campaign board of the national LGBT Victory Fund.
+He is a member of the Pacific Council on International Policy and the Council on Foreign Relations.
 Matt received his BA from UCLA, where he served as Student Body External Vice President and President of the University of California Student Association, and MA from the Johns Hopkins University School of Advanced International Studies (SAIS), where he was editor-in-chief of the SAIS Review of International Affairs.
-Matt is a member of UCLA’s Chancellor’s Society, Lambda Alumni Association, and the New York and Washington DC Alumni Clubs.
+Matt is a director of the UCLA Alumni Association and a member of UCLA’s Chancellor’s Society, Lambda Alumni Association, and the New York and Washington DC alumni networks.
+Matt resides in Los Angeles with his partner, Aaron Ordower (MURP '15), policy advisor to Los Angeles County Supervisor Lindsey Horvath.
 Connect with Matt on UCLA ONE.